 Rooting out structural racism requires not only a change in attitudes and in legal roadblocks but a commitment, both short and long term, to repairing the damage that the inequities have created.

 Rooting out structural racism requires undoing centuries of oppressive patterns and the damage these patterns have done.
 It involves not only a change in attitudes and in legal roadblocks but a commitment, both short and long term, to repairing the damage that the inequities have created.
 Yet most white people are unaware of the pervasiveness and destructiveness of structural racism since they do not directly experience its impacts and have little meaningful contact with those who do.
-Additionally, media presentations about racism are primarily designed by whites who focus more on individuals rather than on systemic patterns.
+Additionally, media presentations about racism are primarily designed by white people, who focus more on individuals rather than on systemic patterns.

 Tompkins County, and its county seat, Ithaca, is located in the south end of Cayuga Lake in the Finger Lakes region of New York State.
-The land was originally home to the Cayuga Nation, one of the Six Nations of the Haudenosaunee (Iroquois) Confederacy before it was violently taken by the United States during and after the Revolutionary War.
+The land was originally home to the Gayogohó:no’ (Cayuga) Nation, one of the Six Nations of the Haudenosaunee (Iroquois) Confederacy before it was violently taken by the United States during and after the Revolutionary War.
 With a university, a liberal arts college, and a community college all within the borders of Tompkins County, most white residents see themselves as part of a liberal, progressive community that values racial and economic justice.
-In spite of this perception, the conscious and unconscious biases of white people here generate the same patterns of racial disparities found across the country, and residents of color do not experience this place as a liberated mecca.
+In spite of this perception, the conscious and unconscious biases of white people here generate the same patterns of racial disparities found across the country, and residents of color do not experience this place as a liberated utopia.
 The pervasive impacts of structural racism that show up here make it clear that white supremacy is still a dominant power dynamic of the county.